yushibats/dify-official-plugins/tools/comfyui/README.md

 You need to install https://github.com/ServiceStack/comfy-asset-downloader to ComfyUI in advance.

 ### Hugging Face Download
-Hugging Face Download can download models from [Hugging Face](https://huggingface.co/).
+Hugging Face Download node can download models from [Hugging Face](https://huggingface.co/).
+You need to install https://github.com/ServiceStack/comfy-asset-downloader to ComfyUI in advance.

+### Download By URL
+Download By URL node can download models from a given URL.
+You need to install https://github.com/ServiceStack/comfy-asset-downloader to ComfyUI in advance.

+### Download By JSON
+Download By JSON node can download models specified by ComfyUI's workflow json.
+More specifically, it downloads all the models listed in "properties":{"models": [...]} in every node.
+It needs a JSON file exported with "Export", not "Export (API)".

 You need to install https://github.com/ServiceStack/comfy-asset-downloader to ComfyUI in advance.